prometheus-operator/prometheus-operator/Documentation/proposals/202407-remote-write.md

   name: example
   namespace: default
 spec:
   # RemoteWrite objects to be selected.
-If nil, nothing will be selected.
+An empty label selector matches all
+  # objects.
+A null label selector matches no objects.
   remoteWriteSelector: {}
-  # Namespace(s) to be selected for RemoteWrite discovery.
-If nil, only check in its own namespace.
+  # Namespaces to match for RemoteWrite discovery.
+An empty label selector
+  # matches all namespaces.
+A null label selector matches the current namespace
+  # only.
   remoteWriteNamespaceSelector: {}
   ...
 ```